cnmartinear/PoissonBarrel/README.md

 ### Probability Distribution
 A (discrete) probability distribution is a listing of events(values) along with the corresponding probability of the event occurring.
-The probability of each event is computed by the frequecy of the event in the data set.
+The probability of each event is computed by the frequency of the event in the data set.

 Python Example: